 As the world of investor relationship management becomes increasingly complex, it's essential firms adopt CRM tools to streamline workflows, encourage efficient processes and maintain effective communication with investors.
 By implementing a CRM, you'll be able to successfully acquire and onboard new parties and ultimately grow your business.
-Over the past weeks, we have done extensive research into the market to bring you the pricing plans, pros, cons, and features for 8 of the best CRM software for investor relations in 2023.
+Over the past weeks, we have done extensive research into the market to bring you the pricing plans, pros, cons, and features for 9 of the best CRM for investor relations in 2024.

 Building deeper and lasting relationships with your company's financiers is vital for growth and increasing profits.
 Investors are extremely careful about where they put their money. it's the job of the investor relations team to convince and assure them of a risk-free investment.
 This task can be very laborious, involving many different investors that demand your utmost attention.